myspc-development/art-test/docs/admin/admin-dashboard-ui.md

 This guide details how administrators configure dashboard layouts for each user role.
 It builds on the [Admin Widget Editor Guide](./admin-widget-editor-guide.md) and covers saving behavior, widget management and REST updates.

+🔗 View available widgets and role visibility in the [Widget Matrix](../widgets/widget-matrix-reference.md).

 ## Role Based Configuration

 Dashboard layouts are stored per role in the `ap_dashboard_widget_config` option.
 When the editor loads, it fetches the configuration for the selected role via `GET /wp-json/artpulse/v1/layout/{role}`.
 If none is found, it falls back to the default layout defined in the plugin.